MinaFoundation/mina-fungible-token/mftb.md

 ### North Star

-To be clear: I don't believe that a specification as TypeScript declarations would benefit the community.
+To be clear: I don't believe that a specification as TypeScript interfaces would benefit the community.
 I do however believe that we can implement and deploy a contract and corresponding service that satisfy common fungible-token-related needs (including those of tool builders).
 This will be the focus of the rest of this document.